jaspreetsidhu3/videoze/README.md

 ## Getting Started

-1. Fork this project into your github repo</br>
+1. Fork this project into your GitHub repo.
-2. Clone project into local computer</br>
+2. Clone project into local computer.
-3. Start using it and Enjoy.
+3. Open the dist folder in the Videoze project.
+4. Run the Videoze.exe
+5. Enjoy the application.

 ## Version